jeertmans/manim-slides/docs/source/manim_or_manimgl.md

 ## Current state of the `Slide.wait()` method in ManimGL

 Currently, there is a known issue with this method that can cause rendering issues when using the ManimGL backend.
-There is a workaround for dis described in the [FAQ](./faq.md#manimgl-wait-workaround)
+There is a workaround for this described in the [FAQ](./faq.md#manimgl-wait-workaround)